ananya13rao/csc336-fall2025/final/README.md

 Tasks display as soon as they are added and will show up without having to manually refresh the web service.
 The CSS is meant to give off a clean, productive energy, hoping to allow users to feel ready to focus and get their tasks accomplished.

-I really struggled with the render aspect of this, so I believe it does not completely run.
+I really struggled with the render and API aspect of this, so I believe it does not completely run.
 I apologize for this.

 front end: https://csc336-fall2025-final2.onrender.com
 back end: https://csc336-fall2025-final1.onrender.com